vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/03_ERRATA.md

 and hita latter Shine actively tamas).
 Time

-Visistadvaitinms are others like the that felt
+Viśiṣṭādvaitinms are others like the that felt

 and hita ( later Thine Activity tamis), Time Viśiṣṭādvaitins are, like others, the the yearning felt